 \section{Simulations}

 This section presents the simulations that we conducted.
 Our algorithms were implemented in MATLAB using a laptop computer with a 2.60 GHz Intel(R) Core(TM) i7-5600U processor and 16GB memory.

-The first experiment is related to synthetic data tensors.
+The first experiment concerns synthetic data tensors.
 The second and third experiments study image and video compression tasks.
-The fourth experiment is devoted to image and video completion, and the last experiment is devoted to image denoising and image super-resolution tasks.
+The fourth experiment is devoted to image and video completion, and the last to image denoising and super-resolution.
 We refer to the randomized algorithm, the ordinary randomized algorithm with flexibility in pass numbers, and the randomized algorithm with a prior Tucker compression as R-KTD, RF-KTD, and PT-KTD.